cooltalker14/RAG-Document-Q-A/README.md

 -  Dont forget to add your groq api key and also make sure you have an embedding model in your local system as we all are using Ollama Embeddings.
 -  Else you can also go for OpenAI embeddings if you have money if you want to do so make sure you have OpenAI Api Key.

+- Make sure you are running this locally beacuse of Ollama Embeddings.